A.

 Correct- I heard him speak on several subjects.

-14. Bare Infinitive is used after Modal Auxiliaries (can, could, may, might, shall, should, will, would, must, dare not, need not).
+14. Bare Infinitive is used after Modal Auxiliaries (can, could, may, might,

 For example,